 Things to do in Betty’s Bay

-Betty’s Bay is a natural paradise and there is a variety of attractions and things to do in Betty’s Bay.
+Betty’s Bay is a natural paradise and there is a variety of attractions to see and things to do in town.

 Tucked between mountain and sea, Betty’s Bay is located in the UNESCO protected Kogelberg Biosphere Reserve.
-There are no streetlights here and only the main roads are tarred which allows for a slower pace and the chance to see not only amazing flowers in the unspoilt fynbos landscape, but also animals in their natural habitat right on your doorstep or garden.
+There are no streetlights here and only the main roads are tarred.
+This allows one to take a slower pace and see not only amazing flowers in the unspoilt fynbos landscape, but also birds and animals in their natural habitat right around you.

 1) Visit the local penguins